jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 ## <span style="color: red">B. Not so Good</span>
+* No usage of block comments for comments that span three or more lines
+* No space following single line comments

 <pre>
 <mark>--</mark> Comments that span three or more lines should use block comments
 <mark>--</mark> rather than single-line comments.
 Using block comments makes